Dr Clive Gray is Associate Professor in Cultural Policy Studies. I am working a 20% time-table with consequent effects

 Further details of my research and publications can be found on my research page where access to all of my conference papers and many of my articles and book chapters is also available.

 My next project - which is already underway - is the completion of a book on museum change, analysing the effects of political, social, economic and professional changes over a period of 170 years on one of the oldest local authority museums in England.
 The effects of the current restrictions on library and archive access have been to severely delay this work with completion anticipated in 2022.

 Teaching and supervision

 I am currently supervising Maike Ludley's research on argumentation, language and cultural policy in Germany, and Anne-Sophie Ninino's research on New Zealand and Pacific artefacts and taonga and their place, care and management in museums.
 Each of these is much more interesting and informative than such a bald set of statements would indicate.

 I have frequently examined PhD theses (the latest being from Flinders University and Leicester University) and am happy to continue doing so.

-I am a member of University's Investigation Committee for plagiarism, contract cheating and other forms of academic malfeasence; the University's Working Party on Academic Integrity; and the School's Ethics Committee.
+I am a member of the University's Investigation Committee for plagiarism, contract cheating and other forms of academic malfeasence; and the University's Working Party on Academic Integrity.

 I will not be in the office much (if at all) before April 2021 and will be working from home until then.